ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 </Person>
 ```

-Before it's sent to Handlebars, Frends will process all code elements and after that all angle
+Before it's sent to Handlebars, Frends will process all code elements and after that, all angle
 brackets are replaced by curly braces.
 The resulting template will look something like this: